Skip to main content

 (c) The proposal to deny a standard license at the expiration of a provisional license.

-(2) Those licensing actions that are of an administrative nature shall not be afforded the right to an administrative hearing.
+(2) Those licensing actions that are of an administrative nature will not be afforded the right to an administrative hearing.
 These actions include rejection of any application for licensure for procedural reasons such as, but not limited to, incomplete submission, use of an invalid form, failure to make information available to the department, or failure to make information available during an inspection.

-(Q) The department may deny or revoke a license, or refuse to renew a license, if it is determined that the applicant knowingly made a false statement on the application, does not comply with the requirements of Chapter 3301-32 of the Administrative Code.
+(Q) The department may deny or revoke a license, or refuse to renew a license, if it is determined that the applicant knowingly made a false statement on the application, does not comply with the obligations of Chapter 3301-32 of the Administrative Code.

 Supplemental Information

-Authorized By: ORC 3301.07, 3301.53, 3301.58
+Authorized By: 3301.07, 3301.53, 3301.58

-Amplifies: ORC 3301.52 to 3301.59
+Amplifies: 3301.52 to 3301.59

 Five Year Review Date: 7/1/2026